On the wine trail

 For the Holiday Harvest Wine & Food Festival Nov.
-10-11, a $25 ticket ($30 after Nov.
-2) buys a wine glass, bottle tote and wine and food tastings at all 10 wineries.Iowa Wine Trail: Nine wineries are part of this group in the Mississippi River Valley between Decorah and Clinton.
+11-12, a ticket for $25, $20 for Sunday only, buys a wine glass, bottle tote and wine and food tastings at all 11 wineries.Iowa Wine Trail: Nine wineries are part of this group in the Mississippi River Valley between Decorah and Clinton.

-They're hosting Around the World With Iowa Wines Nov.
-3-4 with food and sampling at all nine wineries.
+They're hosting Hollywood and Vines Nov.
+4-5 with food and sampling at all nine wineries.
 Tickets are $30, $40 after Nov.
-2. Buy three by Oct.
-22 and get one free.
+4.

 Northern Illinois Wine Trail.
-This trail includes 15 wineries between the Chicago suburbs, the Starved Rock area and Galena.
+This trail includes more than 30 wineries on three loops in the Chicago suburbs, the Fox Valley and Starved Rock area and the Galena area.

 Wisconsin River Valley: This isn't an official trail, but it's easy to go from one vineyard to another in the Wisconsin River Valley, from Spurgeon and Weggy near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.